 Such battles must never be entered alone.
 Like the father of the demon-possessed boy, I must ask Jesus to “help me overcome my unbelief” (Mark 9:24).
 Like the fledgling disciples, we need to ask the Lord to “increase our faith” (Luke 17:5).

-9. Guard my behavior.
+9. Guard My Behavior.

-The last thing I want to do is to be a stumbling block to those around me (1 Corinthians 10:32), especially the lost.
+The last thing I want to do is to be a stumbling block to those around me (1 Corinthians 10:32), especially to the lost.
 Therefore, I pray that the Lord would “lead me not into temptation, but deliver me from the evil one (Matthew 6:13), protecting me from and guarding me against bad attitudes and choices.

 I’m taking this final petition right out of Jabez’s playbook.
 Like this Old Testament mystery man, I’m continually asking that “bless me and enlarge my territory” (1 Chronicles 4:10).
 According to Jack Taylor in PRAYER: Life’s Limitless Reach, this means “extended responsibility, lengthened influence, heightened opportunity.”
-For the glory of God, that’s the kind of desire for blessing and expansion of ministry, and I’m continually seeking.
+For the glory of God, that’s the desire for blessing and expansion of ministry, and I’m continually seeking.